Rich Dudes│Barbara Corcoran's $90 Million Net Worth in 2023

 5. Know when and how to take risks

-Risk-taking gets a bad rap, but it can pay off if you learn from every mistake you learn along the way.
+Risk-taking gets a bad rap, but it can pay off if you learn from any mistakes you learn along the way.
 Corcoran wasn’t initially hired to be a cast member on Shark Tank, but an email to the producer persuaded the show to hire her.
 Another example of her risk-taking?
 Corcoran has invested in businesses, ventures, and strategies that didn’t always pan out.
 These include a failed marketing campaign that cost her an estimated $70,000.